11 U.S. National Parks You Can Do in a Day

 "The main park road leads to overlooks of smoldering Kilauea Volcano and other major park landmarks," Joe Yogerst, a travel expert and author, tells Best Life.
 "Better yet, sign up for a guided downhill bicycle tour that ends with a lunch stop beside the Pacific Ocean and then a van ride back into the town of Volcano just outside the park."

-As the founder of the National Park Service, it may not come as a surprise that Teddy Roosevelt National Park holds a soft spot among many outdoors enthusiasts making their way through North Dakota.
+As Teddy Roosevelt is the founder of the NPS, it may not come as a surprise that Teddy Roosevelt National Park holds a soft spot among many outdoors enthusiasts making their way through North Dakota.

 "Set in the rugged Badlands, it is equally a tribute to the beauty of the land along with the vision of its namesake.
 No president did more for National Parks than Teddy, and his love of nature is a center point for any visit," Nate Axvig, traveler and founder of Scandinavian clothing company Aktiv, tells Best Life.